 Above all, you should consider the Fool as a card that reflects movement.
 With it, you won't have time to stay sheltered in your small world full of certainties; this arcana is strongly associated with journeys, change of scenery and the desire for renewal.
 Since it is full of vigor, the card is very favorable for decision making, while helping the seeker to move.
 When you draw the Fool, and especially when other "active" cards appear at its side, everything in your daily life is likely to be questioned.
 These questions, however, are not necessarily intended to lead to upheaval.
 They simply allow the seeker to get a better understanding of their situation and, possibly, to leave behind the little things that no longer reflect their true desires and so develop.
 This is why the Fool is often considered by cartomancy specialists as a card that is about potential, that reveals the field of possibilities.

-Interpretation of The Fool reversed
+The Fool reversed

 When the Fool is drawn reversed, we invite the seeker to be cautious.
 Depending on the other cards present in the draw, it's possible that this card evokes a particularly chaotic period, in which excessive impulsiveness and a certain form of irrationality could have harmful consequences in the seeker's life.
 So the desire for change takes the seeker over, without the change being a response to a well-established plan.
 The danger is then that, on a simple whim, they will destroy the entire edifice of the life they have patiently built over recent years in an action which will look more like loss of control than courage.
 It is thus advisable to take a step back, to devote some necessary time to decision making and to consult your friends and family to get the benefit of their opinion.